icshwi/e3training/workbook/chapter04.md

 * Can you find the warning?
 * How does this script use `E3_CMD_TOP`?
 Is it useful to define where other files are?
-* What is the stream protocol file?
+* What is the *stream protocol* file?

 ### 4.cmd

-Since `3-2.cmd` we have a functioning IOC which can communicate with our simulated device.
+By now we have a functioning IOC which can communicate with our simulated device.
 We would, however, generally want to tie more EPICS modules into that IOC, such as `iocStats`, `autosave`, and `recsync`.
-For this, we will need the specific module's name, its' version, as well as its' corresponding configuration files (`.db` files and so forth).
+For this, we will need the specific module's name, its' version, as well as its' corresponding configuration files (database files and so forth).

 Execute the next script: